derdacavga/pocket-size-Ai-assistant/README.md

 Hey everyone 👋
 Welcome to the second generation of my ESP32-based AI Voice Assistant — now faster, smarter, and more portable than ever!

-📺 Before you continue:
-Please 👍 Like
-, 💬 Comment
-, and 🔔 Subscribe
-!
 Your support helps this project grow ❤️

 Didn’t see the first version yet?
 Watch it here on YouTube.